GudbjorgVidja/hbv601g-10/README.md

 Another option is to, in the home directory, run `./gradlew build` to build and `./gradlew installDebug` to install on running emulator.
 Then the app may be run by pressing the app icon on the device.

 ### Running on a physical device
+The app can be run on a physical device using either a usb or wifi connection.
+If using a wifi connection, open Settings -> About phone -> Software information on the android device.
+Tap 'Build number' seven times to enable Developer Mode.
+Go back, and open Settings -> Developer options -> Wireless debugging.
+Turn wireless debugging on and select a pairing mode (Pair device with QR code or Pair device with pairing code).
+In Android Studio, open Device Manager and select Pair Devices Using Wi-Fi.
+Select a pairing mode corresponding to the one selected on the device, and follow the prompt given in Android Studio.

+Note that this only works on Android 11+.

+After connecting to the device, the app can be run in the same way as when using an emulator.

 ## About the app
 ### API